 Visit the Citation Processing Center website.

-Payments can also be made using VISA or MasterCard, 24 hours a day, 7 days a week.
+Payments can also be made using VISA, MasterCard, Discover, or AMEX 24 hours a day, 7 days a week.

 Contesting Your Citation

 You must submit a written request with twenty-one (21) calendar days of the ISSUE DATE on the front of the citation.
 Include the citation number and the license plate number on your letter and explain why you are disputing the citation.
 Please send the letter along with a copy of the citation and other documentation to support your claim to the following address:

 Citationsmay be contested for a limited number of reasons.
 These include, but are not limited to:

 - Medical Emergencies.
 Please provide a copy of any supporting information such as doctor's slips, or other information that supports a claim of medical emergency.
 Please note, stopping or standing to pick up someone for a doctor's appointment is not considered a medical emergency.

 - Stolen Vehicles.
 Please provide a copy of the police report documenting the stolen vehicles.